Huskitch/CHIP-8SDL/README.md

 # CHIP-8SDL
 A working CHIP-8 emulator written in C++ and SDL

 The bulk of the code is in CPU.cpp, ROMS can be loaded in CPU-8 Emulator.cpp.
+Based on the spec found at https://en.wikipedia.org/wiki/CHIP-8